 He’s agreed to buy a Goldendoodle, which goes against every fiber of his being.

 And on this day 21 years ago, he vowed to love and honor me forever.
-And as much as he sometimes makes me want to swallow a handful of crushed glass, he’s held up his end of the bargain.
+And as much as he sometimes makes me want to scoop my eyeballs out with rusty spoons, he’s held up his end of the bargain.

 And since I can't seem to pinpoint at this moment what it is that I bring to the table, I hold up mine.